 - The Capital One Spark Miles for Business has the benefit of having an ongoing annual fee that’s $55 lower

-- The Capital One Spark Cash Plus has the advantage of being a charge card (so it has no pre-set spending limit), and the card also offers a $200 cash bonus if you spend $200,000 on the card annually (though I don’t quite spend that much on the card)
+- The Capital One Spark Cash Plus has the advantage of being a charge card (so it has no pre-set spending limit), and the card also offers a $150 cash bonus if you spend $150,000 on the card annually, which more than wipes out the annual fee

 Which Capital One cards do I most want?